-The Quality of School Climate and Safety Survey, to be administered during the field test window of February 24 – March 6 contains two forms: Grades 3-5 and Grades 6-8, 10 and 11.
+The Quality of School Climate and Safety survey contains two forms: Grades 3-5 and Grades 6-High School.
 Each form contains 30 statements for which students are prompted to respond whether they strongly agree, agree, disagree or strongly disagree.
 All students in tested grades participate in the surveys.

 The survey items are available for each form:

-The survey will be modified and number of items reduced for students who participate in the Alternate Assessment program.
+The survey is modified and number of items reduced for students who participate in the Alternate Assessment program.

 Kentucky’s school accountability system will be amended based on changes required by Senate Bill 158, 2020.
 The bill amends KRS 158.6455, Section 1 to create an accountability system that shall include an annual meaningful differentiation of all public schools in the state using multiple measures that describe the overall performance of each district, school and student demographic group.